zdesign1/simple-painting/README.md

-# Simple Painting App
+# Simple Painting

 ## Introduction

-this is a simple coloring app that I build using unity with c # language.
+Simple Painting is a simple coloring app that I build using unity with c # language.
 This app needs better development.
 This application you can develop better.
 You must create a vector image first to make it easy and then add it to the asset folder.

 ----
 ### Demo